About

-Iām a PhD student in Artificial Intelligence at MICC, University of Florence, working under the guidance of Prof. Andrew D. Bagdanov and Prof. Marco Bertini.With a background in Computer Engineering and AI, my research focuses on pushing the boundaries of Multimodal Vision-Language Models (like CLIP) and their real-world applications.
+I'm a PhD student in Artificial Intelligence at MICC, University of Florence, advised by Prof. Andrew D. Bagdanov and Prof. Marco Bertini.

 News